 Cats doze in a noisy environment, but this is not their main sleep.
 Most cats catch up on deep sleep during the day, when a house is empty.

-When a cat dozes, she is not actively asleep.
+When a cat dozes, it is not actively asleep.
 You may be aware that cats have a third eyelid.
-This helps a feline doze, while remaining aware of her surroundings.
-The same applies to her hearing.
+This helps a feline to doze while remaining aware of its surroundings.
+The same applies to its hearing.

 A cat in a noisy environment is still alert.
-She leaves one ear open, listening for potential danger.
+It leaves one ear open, listening for potential danger.
 In this situation, a cat will block out familiar sounds.
-She won’t be concerned by the dishwasher, human conversation, or television.
-In the event of a loud noise, she’ll leap to attention.

-To help your cat, ensure she has at least one private space.
-This gives her somewhere to escape to when overstimulated.
-A cat needs a quiet place to sleep at least once a day.
+Ensure that your cat has at least one private space.
+This gives it somewhere to escape to when overstimulated or wants to sleep properly.

 Sounds That Make Cats Happy